On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

 \subsection{Correlation between $\rm{E_{cut}}$ and $\rm{\lambda_{Edd}}$}

 We looked for a relation between $\rm{E_{cut}}$ and $\rm{\lambda_{Edd}}$.
-Using all three approaches of the correlation analysis we could not find any significant correlation between them.
+Using all four methods of correlation analysis, we could not find any significant correlation between them.
 This is in agreement with the recent results in the literature \citep{refId0,2019MNRAS.484.2735M, 2021MNRAS.506.4960H,2022ApJ...927...42K}.